ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 A WebTransport session is a communication context between a client and server
 {{OVERVIEW}}.
 This section describes how sessions begin and end.

-## Establishing a Transport-Capable HTTP/2 Connection
+## Establishing a WebTransport-Capable HTTP/2 Connection

-In order to indicate support for WebTransport, both the client and the server MUST send a SETTINGS_WEBTRANSPORT_MAX_SESSIONS value greater than "0" in their SETTINGS frame.
-Endpoints MUST NOT use any WebTransport-related functionality unless the parameter has been negotiated.
+In order to indicate support for WebTransport, the server MUST send a SETTINGS_WEBTRANSPORT_MAX_SESSIONS value greater than "0" in its SETTINGS frame.
+The client MUST NOT send a WebTransport request until it has received the setting indicating WebTransport support from the server.

 ## Extended CONNECT in HTTP/2

 {{!RFC8441}} defines an extended CONNECT method in {{features}}, enabled by the SETTINGS_ENABLE_CONNECT_PROTOCOL parameter.
-An endpoint needs to send both SETTINGS_ENABLE_CONNECT_PROTOCOL and SETTINGS_WEBTRANSPORT_MAX_SESSIONS for WebTransport to be enabled.
+A server supporting WebTransport needs to send both the SETTINGS_WEBTRANSPORT_MAX_SESSIONS setting with a value greater than "0" and the SETTINGS_ENABLE_CONNECT_PROTOCOL setting with a value of "1" for WebTransport to be enabled.

 ## Creating a New Session